 Irish meets Mexican in these baked Reuben taquitos with a thousand island dipping sauce.
-Classic Reuben flavor with a twist.
+It’s everything you love about the classic Reuben flavor with a twist.

-St. Patrick’s Day may be over but Reubens are good year-round, which is why you should use up any leftover corned beef that remains to make these taquitos.
-Oh yea you better believe I mixed Mexican and Irish into one amazing appetizer (or entree).
 I was inspired to do such a thing after experiencing Irish eggrolls for the first time and figured I could expand it into other food genres.
 Cooked corned beef is mixed with shredded cabbage and creamy swiss, then rolled into white corn tortillas to be oven-fried with a light spray of cooking oil.
 While they bake, whip up the thousand island dipping sauce and you’ll be ready to dive in.

 P.S.
 Job hunt news: I had a second phone interview for the job I told you about last week!
 The one with the writing assignment.
 Overall I think it went well and enjoyed the conversation.
 Unfortunately I blanked and then blundered a bit over one question, but managed to compose myself and continue on without another hitch.
 Hopefully I will receive good news in a week or two regarding the next step in the process!

-2 cups chopped corned beef, cooked*
+- 2 cups chopped corned beef, cooked*

-1 tsp caraway seeds
+- 1 tsp caraway seeds

-Salt and pepper, to taste
+- Salt and pepper, to taste

-12 (6-inch) corn tortillas
+- 12-16 (6-inch) corn tortillas

-1/4 cup ketchup
+- 1/4 cup ketchup

-2 Tbsp sweet relish
+- 2 Tbsp sweet relish

-2 Tbsp minced sweet onion
+- 2 Tbsp minced sweet onion

-1 Tbsp cider vinegar
+- 1 Tbsp cider vinegar

-1/8 tsp salt
+- 1/8 tsp salt

-1/8 tsp pepper
+- 1/8 tsp pepper

 - Preheat oven to 425 degrees.
 Cover a large baking sheet with aluminum foil and spray lightly with cooking spray.